Travel Guide to Madeira Island, Portugal: 4-Day Itinerary

 Madeira Skywalk is a glass platform with beautiful views of Madeira.

-Side note: if glass platforms aren’t your thing for whatever reason, the cafe here has seating with EXCELLENT views of the ocean.
+Side note: if glass platforms aren’t your thing for whatever reason, the cafe here has seating with EXCELLENT views of the ocean (from personal experience ha ha!)

 The tour continues through the beautiful mountains of Madeira along the backroads, complete with a stop at a mountain bar and cafe where we tried traditional poncha.